GitStoph/SplunkScripts/README.md

 These scripts were originally written for network admins and/or security engineers/analysts to be able to quickly track down splunk logs for potential IOCs, or simply troubleshoot devices.
 These scripts are intended to be run from the `bin`.
 They don't need to be, but that's what I preferred.
+These scripts were written with Windows and PaloAlto logs in splunk specifically.
+If you use something different, you'll have to update the scripts accordingly.
+I hope this is helpful.

 ## RHEL Python3 Install:
 ```